Myanmar court postpones verdict for ousted leader Suu Kyi | Politics

 - Thailand

-A court in Myanmar postponed its verdict on Tuesday in the trial of ousted leader Aung San Suu Kyi to allow testimony from an additional witness.
+A court in Myanmar postponed its verdict on Tuesday in the trial of ousted leader Aung San Suu Kyi to allow testimony from an additional witness, a senior member of her political party.

-The court agreed with a defense motion that it allow a doctor who had previously been unable to come to court to add his testimony, a legal official said.

-The cases are widely seen as contrived to discredit Suu Kyi and keep her from running in the next election.
-The constitution bars anyone sentenced to prison from holding high office or becoming a lawmaker.
+He accompanied Suu Kyi during campaigning for last year's election, including in Naypyitaw, where her presence was the basis for one of the charges of violating coronavirus restrictions.

-Her party won a landslide victory in last November's general election.
+Suu Kyi's party won a landslide victory in last year's polls.
 The army, whose allied party lost many seats, claimed there was massive voting fraud, but independent election observers did not detect any major irregularities.

 Suu Kyi remains widely popular and a symbol of the struggle against military rule.